waocats/crabgo/src/doc/src/reference/build-script-examples.md

 * In general, build scripts should not modify any files outside of `OUT_DIR`.
-  It may seem fine on the first blush, but it does cause problems when you use such crate as a dependency, because there's an *implicit* invariant that sources in `.cargo/registry` should be immutable. `cargo` won't allow such scripts when packaging.
+  It may seem fine on the first blush, but it does cause problems when you use such crate as a dependency, because there's an *implicit* invariant that sources in `.crabgo/registry` should be immutable. `crabgo` won't allow such scripts when packaging.
 * This script is relatively simple as it just writes out a small generated file.
   One could imagine that other more fanciful operations could take place such as generating a Rust module from a C header file or another language definition, for example.
 * The [`rerun-if-changed` instruction](build-scripts.md#rerun-if-changed)
-  tells Cargo that the build script only needs to re-run if the build script itself changes.
-Without this line, Cargo will automatically run the build script if any file in the package changes.
+  tells Crabgo that the build script only needs to re-run if the build script itself changes.
+Without this line, Crabgo will automatically run the build script if any file in the package changes.
 If your code generation uses some input files, this is where you would print a list of each of those files.